-The menu is accessed by pressing Button 5 (the far right button when viewing the LCD screen).
+The menu is accessed by pressing Button 5.
 Pressing this button brings up the dialog below:

 The Main Menu is divided into three sub-sections:

 - 1. The Image Control Menu (selected and displayed below) - 2.
 The OSD (On-Screen-Display) Menu - 3.
 The PIP (Picture-in-Picture) Control Menu